JakeWnuk/ptt/README.md

         Transforms input by swapping tokens with fuzzy matches from another file.
   -t swap -tf [file]
         Transforms input by swapping tokens with exact matches from a ':' separated file.
+  -t pop -rm [uldsb]
+        Transforms input by generating tokens excluding characters not part of the mask.
 ```

 ## Getting Started: